digitaltoniq/SimulatorRemoteNotifications/README.md

 ## Note

-(Real) Apple remote notifications are limited to 256 bytes content length.
+(Real) Apple remote notifications are limited to 2048 bytes content length in iOS 8+ (formerly 256 bytes).